Fire and Reign: Plot

-Dinah breaks a protective spell that Cordelia placed on Miss Robichaux's Academy letting Michael and Ms. Mead in.
-They murder most of the witches, including Zoe, Queenie, and Bubbles, but Cordelia, Myrtle, and Mallory escape.
-Michael meets with Jeff and Mutt, who tell him that the Cooperative is a new name for the Illuminati, an organization of elites who have sold their souls to the Devil in exchange for worldly gifts, and who want to end the world.
-Jeff and Mutt give Ms. Venable the job of administrator of Outpost 3.
+Having made a deal with the Antichrist, Dinah Stevens breaks a protective spell that Cordelia placed on Miss Robichaux's Academy, letting Michael and Mead in.
+Together, they murder most of the witches, including Zoe, Queenie, and Bubbles, but Cordelia, Myrtle, and Mallory escape.
+Michael meets with Jeff and Mutt who present him with the Cooperative, an organization of elites who sold their souls to Satan in exchange for worldly gifts – formerly known as the Illuminati.
+They begin to devise plans for the end of the world and Ms. Venable is made the administrator of Outpost 3.

-Cordelia, Myrtle, and Mallory, with Madison and Coco, take refuge in Misty Day's shack.
-Cordelia tries and fails to resurrect Zoe and Queenie, and Madison reveals that Langdon has the capability to erase souls from existence.
-Myrtle reveals that there might be a way to bring the dead witches back in the form of a time-travel spell, known as tempus infinitum, but mentions that every attempt to perform the spell has resulted in death.
-Myrtle believes Mallory to be capable of performing the spell, and asks to travel back in time to save Anastasia Romanov, who was a witch, from her execution.
-Mallory successfully travels back in time, but is unable to save Anastasia.
+Cordelia, Myrtle, Mallory, Madison, and Coco take refuge in Misty Day's shack.
+Cordelia is devastated as she fails to resurrect the murdered witches, and Madison reveals that Michael has the capability to erase souls from existence.
+Myrtle reveals that there might be a way to bring the dead witches back via a time-travel spell known as Tempus infinitum, but mentions that every attempt to perform such a feat resulted in death.
+Myrtle believes Mallory possesses such power and asks her to travel back in time to save Anastasia Romanov from execution.
+Mallory successfully travels back in time but is unable to save Anastasia.

-Cordelia contemplates dying to let Mallory rise as Supreme, and therefore be able to perform the spell.
+Because of Mallory's near success, Cordelia contemplates dying to let Mallory rise as the Supreme, and therefore secure the success of the spell.
 Myrtle discourages her, certain that she has some fight left.
-The witches travel to California to seek aid from Behold and John Henry, only to find them and their students murdered (presumably by Langdon and Mead).
+The witches travel to California to seek aid from Behold and John Henry, only to find them and their students murdered (presumably by Michael and Mead).

-Michael meets with the Cooperative, and they begin to plan ending the world.
+Michael and Mead meets with the Cooperative, where they begin to gather information about the Outposts and start the plan for the Apocalypse.